e-lie/eliegavoty.xyz/docs/new-renardo-features.md

 This leads to the somehow political question : is inviting the "blackbox plugin" industry as first class citizen into a open and free ecosystem a good idea ?
 That's a real issue that should be accessed along the way.
 But I also feel that since a lot of people use at some point commercial plugins to achieve a musical result, it would be nice to have them patternable and visible in the code too.

-Let's see a demo video with the nice opensource Vital synth:
+This is a demo video showing reaper livecoding with the nice opensource Vital synth:

 <video width="640" height="360" controls>
   <source src="https://nx34151.your-storageshare.de/s/5JrrSjWjWWi3XsB/download/2024-09-29%2020-17-30.mp4"/>
 </video>